zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The Truth is realized in an instant; the Act is practiced step by step."
+> "Before anything else, preparation is the key to success."
 >
-> — Seungsahn
+> — Alexander Graham Bell
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch